My Father-in-Law Just Started Using Facebook

 How About You?

 Anything which you haven’t tried before / have been resisting but can benefit from learning?
-Give it a think and share your thoughts in the comments section!
+Give it a think and check them out!

 While Facebook and Whatsapp may be ubiquitous tools today, it’s the way Ken’s dad readily embraced these tools of little relevance to him/his era that I found admirable.
 I find his attitude one which we can embrace in our lives: to things which we are resisting or have yet to learn about.
 I’ve shared mine above; how about yours?
 I’d love to hear from you!